 Disney gets even better when you get older

 “So Disney has always been a huge part of my life.
 I can’t remember the first movie I watched or when I decided Ariel was my favourite princess because I’ve always been surrounded by Disney.
 People say Disney is for kids but they’re so wrong, it just gets better the older you get; more stories, more sequels, more songs, and more magic.
 You can just watch them again and again and they’re never not fun.
-When you watch a Disney movie as a kid you pick your favourite characters and who you want to be, you want to have the magic powers and everything, then you grow up to realise magic isn’t real.
+When you watch a Disney movie as a kid you pick your favourite characters and who you want to be.
+You want to have the magic powers and everything.
+Then you grow up to realise magic isn’t real.

-But watching it as an adult you realise there’s so much more to it.
+But watching it as an adult you realize there’s so much more to it.
 They’re full of inspirational stories like how Pocahontas defends nature and her land but also her peaceful attitude towards preventing violence and misunderstanding.
 And Frozen definitely deserved the recognition it got.
 How Elsa sacrificed her whole childhood to protect her sister from her powers.
 I love how she’s a strong independent woman who doesn’t need a man.
-And Anna never gave up on her sister the whole time, she didn’t give up on her beliefs and literally sacrificed herself for her sister because she believed in Elsa more than Elsa believed in herself and you just need someone like that in your life.
-And with such relatable story lines like you kinda realise the magic’s really inside of you,” my friend Rebekah added.
+And Anna never gave up on her sister the whole time.
+She didn’t give up on her beliefs and literally sacrificed herself for her sister because she believed in Elsa more than Elsa believed in herself and you just need someone like that in your life.
+And with such relatable story lines like you kinda realize the magic’s really inside of you,” my friend Rebekah added.

 Disney gives us characters to identify with